FAQ – TopBraid Enterprise Data Governance

 What's the difference between TopBraid EDG and TopBraid Composer?

 TopBraid EDG is a web-based multi-user product.
 Like TopBraid Composer it lets you edit models and their associated instance data.
-Unlike TopBraid Composer it is a data governance solution with many specialized features for working with different types of asset collections, user interface targeted to data governance needs, pre-built imports, exports and reports, role-based access control and collaboration tools that let a workgroup coordinate proposed changes and roll them out in a structured fashion.
+Unlike TopBraid Composer it is a data governance solution with many specialized features for working with different types of asset collections, user interface targeted to data governance needs, pre-built imports, exports and reports, role-based access control, workflows and other collaboration tools that let a workgroup coordinate proposed changes and roll them out in a structured fashion.
 Every change made in EDG is tracked in an audit trail that captures its nature, who made it and when it was made.
 EDG also includes APIs for communication with other applications.
 A TopBraid EDG license includes a copy of TopBraid Composer Maestro Edition for use by a system administrator.

 What customization options are available?